galaxyproject/training-material/Introduction/tutorials/Introduction.md

  - not relevant
  - not relevant

-In order to compare the the two files, we have to make sure that the chromosome names follow the same format.
+In order to compare the two files, we have to make sure that the chromosome names follow the same format.
 As we directly see, the peak file lacks `chr` before any chromosome number.
 But what happens with chromosome 20 and 21?
 Will it be X and Y instead?
 Let's check:

 > ### :pencil2: Hands-on: View end of file